hodinsay/Kevin-Portfolio-Website/README.md

 # Kevin Portfolio Website

 A website serves as a personal portfolio site.
-This design has all the basic necessity components for a successful portolio online presents.
-The website is reponsive and accessible on any mobile devices.
+This design has all the basic necessity components for a successful portfolio online presents.
+The website is responsive and accessible on mobile devices.

 **Link to the Website**: https://codepen.io/hodin81/full/LYdmjvb